 To find out more, order The Governance Report 2018 from Oxford University Press.

 The data collected for the 2018 Governance Report highlight key economic, fiscal, governing capacity, and institutional trust indicators as they evolved from 2007, before the global financial and economic crisis (GFC), to 2017.
 Drawn from reliable international sources, the data can thus be used to observe and compare by country and groups of countries diverse changes that occurred over the course of the GFC and in its aftermath.
 Though the 2018 Report focuses primarily on G20 and OECD member countries, the dataset and corresponding tools present data for most of the world’s countries when available.

 Data from The Governance Report 2018 as well as any images generated by the interactive tools are free to use for research purposes.
-Please use the following citation: Hertie School of Governance (2018).
+Please use the following citation: Hertie School (2018).
 The Governance Report 2018: Global Crisis Governance Data.
-Hertie School of Governance: Berlin.
+Hertie School: Berlin.